jpoehnelt/blog/src/posts/eleventy-progressive-web-app.md

 And here it is!

-{% image "src/images/pwa-lighthouse.png", "Perfect Lighthouse score with PWA" %}
+{% image src="src/images/pwa-lighthouse.png", alt="Perfect Lighthouse score with PWA" %}

 The service worker preloading and caching almost the entire site makes for an amazingly responsive experience.
 The obsession is worth it!